skade/talaria/README.md

 ## Usage

 * Acquire an AR.Drone
-* Make sure you have jruby-1.7.4 installed and used
+* Make sure you have jruby-1.7.4 installed and activated in your shell
 * Clone the current shoes4 development branch and talaria:

 ```